bbauska/W3Cx-5of5/README.md

   alt="." />
 </p>

-You see that it displays "I&apos;m a human and I&apos;m a villain " blah blah blah&#133;And "human" and "villain" are the values of the "race" and the "job" properties inside the object. "this.race" was used for displaying this value.
-You can also use the "this" keyword for calling a method from another method.
+<p>You see that it displays "I&apos;m a human and I&apos;m a villain " blah blah
+blah&#133;And "human" and "villain" are the values of the "race" and the "job" properties inside the object. "this.race" was used for displaying this value.
+You can also use the "this" keyword for calling a method from another method.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 456.
 (16) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">